realworldocaml/book/book/testing/README.md

 # Testing

 Testing is not the best-loved part of programming.
-Writing tests can be paintstaking and dreary work, and it can feel like a distraction from the core work of creating new features.
+Writing tests is an exacting and sometimes dreary job, and it can feel like a distraction from the task of building our your code's functionality.
 At first blush, OCaml's type-system makes testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time catches lots of mistakes that you would otherwise need to write tests to protect against.

 But make no mistake, clever types notwithstanding, testing is essential for developing and evolving reliable software systems.
 And